mccurdyc/www/content/posts/photography-journey.md

 I didn't know how to take a photo with autofocus --- but I knew that I wanted to invest in a camera that would be good for traveling and everyday carrying.
 I wanted it to be a camera that would clearly surpass the quality of an iPhone.
-I also knew that I wanted to use a prime len to force myself to move around.
+I also knew that I wanted to use a prime len to force myself to move around and would be smaller and easier for everyday carrying.
-I also knew that I didn't want to be editing photos.
+I also knew that I didn't want to be spending a significant amount of time editing photos.
 Primarily because the only computers that I have are Linux machines and they aren't as well supported as Macs or Windows for photo editing.
 It wasn't until much later that I figured out that you could use Lightroom on the iPad.

 ## Fuji x100v